Andaman Surgery, Lowestoft

 Health Risk Screening / Risk Stratification

 Health Risk Screening or Risk Stratification is a process that helps your GP to determine whether you are at risk of an unplanned admission or deterioration in health.
 By using selected information such as age, gender, NHS number, diagnosis, existing long term condition(s), medication history, patterns of hospital attendances, admissions and periods of access to community care your GP will be able to judge if you are likely to need more support and care from time to time, or if the right services are in place to support the local population’s needs.
-A form of this risk screening by a tool called “Eclipse” is used as a safety check looking at a patient’s conditions, current medications and test results.
+A form of this risk screening by an NHS tool called “Eclipse” is used as a safety check looking at a patient’s conditions, current medications and test results.
+Eclipse draws data from the practice’s clinical database which is encrypted, analysed and an anonymised list sent back to the practice which only the practice can unencrypt to find the patients who are linked to alerts on Eclipse and then take The practice accesses the NHS Eclipse portal by password and a time lapsed code sent by NHS email to view anonymised patient alerts, the practice can tell the identity of the patients by unencrypting the patient code list sent earlier by Eclipse.
 Another form of risk screening is an NHS England accredited closed secure information transfer from the practice’s clinical system of Diabetic patients over the age of 12 (who do not have an opt-out current in their medical notes) to Health Intelligence Ltd who are commissioned by NHS England to deliver the Diabetic Eye Screening Programme (NHS East Anglia Diabetic Eye Screening Programme www.eadesp.co.uk

 To summarise Risk Stratification is used in the NHS to: